An adaptive rectangular mesh administration and refinement technique with application in cancer invasion models: Mesh data structure and handling

-\paragraph{Grid representation.} Based on the above formulation, the computational grid can be represented by the (finite) sequence of the line numbers of $C$ corresponding to the cells of the grid.
+\paragraph{Mesh representation} Based on the above formulation, the computational grid can be represented by the (finite) sequence of line numbers of $C$ corresponding to the cells of the grid.
+Consider, for example, the 1D mesh

-Consider, for example, the following 1D grid given by the centers $M(C)$ of the cells and their sizes $|C|$:

-The size of each cell of the level $l$ is $2^{-l}$, its center is given through the intra-level index $k$ as $\frac{2k-1}{2^{l+1}}$.
-The corresponding $\mathcal C$ matrix is given by \eqref{eq_matrix_1D_example}.
-The lines of the matrix $\mathcal C$ that correspond to the grid \eqref{eq:vec_FV}, and in effect the representation of the grid that we propose, is
+where each included cell is characterised by its centre $M(C)$ and its size $|D(C)|$, see also Fig.~\ref{fig:distr_exam}.
+The size of each cell of level $l$ is $2^{-l}$, its centre is given through the intra-level index $k$ as $\frac{2k-1}{2^{l+1}}$.
+The corresponding matrix $\mathcal C$ is given by~\eqref{eq_matrix_1D_example}.
+The matrix lines that correspond to the mesh~\eqref{eq:vec_FV}, and in effect represent it, are given by the set

-From an implementation point of view, the vector \eqref{eq:vec_NEW} is used to communicate the grids between different parts of the code.
+The order in which the cells appear in $G_{\mathcal C}$ follows the \textit{Z-order} or Lebesgue space filling curve, namely, they are order first with respect to their refinement level $l$, and then to their intra-level index $k$.
+This becomes most important in 2- and higher spatial dimensions.
+From the implementation point of view, we use vectors of the form \eqref{eq:vec_NEW}, instead of \eqref{eq:vec_FV}, to communicate the grid between different parts of the algorithm.